nikikana/freebassel.org/README.md

 If you have time, copy the HTML of the news article and paste it below the frontmatter.

+### Adding events

+Events go in the `_posts` directory just like news, but use the following frontmatter:

+    ---
+    layout: events
+    title: "Event Title"
+    categories: [ events ]
+    ---

 ### Adding testimonials

 To add a new notable quote to the homepage, edit the `_data/testimonials.yaml` file, and add a new entry, following this template: